bsiever/microbit-pxt-blehid/README.md

 gamepad.startGamepadService()
 ```

 Starts the Gamepad service.
 This must execute in the `start` block.
-All other Gamepad blocks require the service is started.
+All other Gamepad blocks require the service be started.

 ## Direction Pad keys (D-Pad) #gamepad-_dpad